xv445x/googleporks/README.md

 q:Can I save a souvenir from my search?

 Yes! with the option w in raw format.
-Can add -w souvenir.txt and all results and all the results will be saved there.
+Can add -w souvenir.txt and all the results will be saved there.

                 ,-,------,